yuukicammy/mit-adobe-fivek-dataset/README.md

 This repository provides tools to download and use MIT-Adobe FiveK Dataset in a machine learning friendly manner.

+The official archive has a complicated directory structure and that expert images need to be downloaded individually.
+To simplify this process, I created a tool that allows all data to be downloaded with just a single line of python code.

+In practice, the dataset is often used after RAW images have undergone various processing steps, such as adding noise, overexposure, and underexposure to emulate camera errors.
+This tool also allows for these kinds of processing to be easily performed using PyTorch's DataLoader.
-You can download the dataset with a single line of Python code.
-Also, you can use Pytorch's DetaLoader to iteratively retrieve data for your own use.
+You can iteratively retrieve data via Pytorch's DetaLoader for your own use.

 ## Requirements
 - Python 3.7 or greater